 The purpose of the Delores M. Andy Scholarship is to recognize graduating seniors majoring in Sport and Recreation Management who best exemplify the “spirit” of volunteerism in their communities.
 Professor Emerita Delores M. Andy was herself a nationally recognized model of volunteerism, having provided outstanding service to her own community.
 She was also well known as a leader, a teacher, a mentor and a creator of opportunities for students to reach their full potential.
 Her commitment to excellence and professionalism is what led STHM alumni to establish the scholarship fund.

-The David Bitman Endowed Scholarship is given annually to an outstanding junior or senior in Sport and Recreation Management with plans to pursue a Master of Science in Sport Business at Temple University.
+The David Bitman Endowed Scholarship is given annually to an outstanding junior or senior in Sport and Recreation Management with financial need and who plans to pursue a Master of Science in Sport Business at Temple University.
 Additionally, a strong emphasis will be placed on community service when selecting the recipient.
 Eligible candidates are selected by a committee appointed by the Dean.
 Candidates who are planning to pursue a Master of Science in Sport Business at Temple University are identified from the junior and senior classes.

 David was an athlete who loved sports both on and off the field.
 He was also extremely community minded with joy and enthusiasm for life.
 This scholarship honors David’s memory and celebrates his life.